TawsTm/rssi-data-visualization/README.md

             "type": "rawdata",                      *specifies how the data is displayed: 'rawdata', 'average', 'line* "color": "rgba(0,0,0,0.2)",             *specifies the color in which the datapoints are presented* "deltacorrection": {                    *all deltacorrection options*
-                "quantity": "20",                   *specifies how many values should be taken into account* "threshold": "1"                    *specifies how big the margin for change of delta should be* }
+                "quantity": 20,                   *specifies how many values should be taken into account (at least 3)* "threshold": 1                    *specifies how big the margin for change of delta should be* }
         },
         ...
     },
-    "pl_exp": "2.25",                               *specifies the path loss exponent that should be adjusted to the surroundings*
+    "pl_exp": 2.25,                               *specifies the path loss exponent that should be adjusted to the surroundings*
-    "port": "8181"                                  *specifies the Port for visual presentation.
+    "correct127s": true,                            *specifies if data with value 127 should be ignored* "port": 8181                                  *specifies the Port for visual presentation.
 Defaults to 8181* }
 ```